skambha6/tissue_purifier_sk/README.rst

 ..
    BELOW HERE YOU CAN COPY THE CONTENT OF getting_started.rst FROM THE DOCUMENTATION

-*Tissue Purifier* is Python library for the analysis of biological tissue and cellular micro-environments based on self supervised learning.
+*TissueMosaic* is Python library for the analysis of biological tissue and cellular micro-environments based on self supervised learning.
 It is built on `PyTorch <https://pytorch.org/>`_, `PytorchLightning <https://www.pytorchlightning.ai/>`_,